 Copay

-Pregnancy, Childbirth, Infertility
+Pregnancy, Childbirth, and Infertility

 Coverage of Consumables

-Most health policies do not cover the cost of consumables like PPE kits, gloves, syringes, etc. Consumables aren’t constrained to these and cover ancillary items used in surgical equipment too (for example, during cataract surgery).
+Most health policies do not cover the cost of consumables like PPE kits, gloves, syringes, etc. Consumables aren’t constrained to these and cover ancillary items used in surgical equipment (for example, during cataract surgery).
 These charges form a substantial percentage of the whole bill.
 It is advisable to take an add-on cover for consumables for better coverage.

 Dental and Ophthalmic Cover